open-webui/open-webui/README.md

 ## Support 💬

-If you have any questions, suggestions, or need assistance, please open an issue or join our [BSDXR WebUI Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝
+If you have any questions, suggestions, or need assistance, please open an issue or join our [Aero SPX WebUI Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝

 ## Star History